Goddesses Of Fate And Destiny In Greek, Roman And Slavic Mythologies

-A. Sutherland - AncientPages.com - An Italian humanist philosopher of the early Renaissance, Giovanni Pico della Mirandola (1463-1494) said that the human being is the master of his own life because human nature is a repository of instruments by which each individual can shape his/her life.
+A. Sutherland - AncientPages.com - An Italian humanist philosopher of the early Renaissance, Giovanni Pico della Mirandola (1463-1494), said that the human being is the master of his own life because human nature is a repository of instruments by which each individual can shape their life.

-However, those who oppose this belief say that human life is the result of the action of fate - the final and irreversible will of the higher powers.
-There is no choice, fate is unavoidable, and it is simply our destiny, followed by the end of everything, which means - death.
+However, those who oppose this belief say that human life results from fate's action - the final and irreversible will of the higher powers.
+There is no choice; fate is unavoidable, and it is simply our destiny, followed by the end of everything, which means - death.

-Through the ages, myths and legends dealing with fate have reflected our beliefs.
+Throughout the ages, myths and legends about fate have reflected our beliefs.
 People have often wondered about fate and its power.

 The idea of a person's fate being spun was widely known in ancient Europe.

-Three mythological goddesses known as “Fates” (with many names in respective languages) represent a common motif in European beliefs.
-The idea of a person’s fate being spun by divine beings was respected by ancient people.
+Three mythological goddesses known as "Fates" (with many names in respective languages) represent a common motif in European beliefs.
+Ancient people respected the idea of a person's fate being spun by divine beings.

-The Norns were responsible for fate according to Norse beliefs.
+According to Norse beliefs, the Norns were responsible for fate.
 They spun the thread of life at the roots of the World Ash, Yggdrasil.

 Goddesses Of Fate And Destiny In Greek, Roman And Slavic Mythology